vipinvkmenon/terraform-exporter-btp/docs/resume.md

 # How to Resume a Failed Export

-If the export of existing infrastructure via the Terraform Exporter for SAP BTP runs into errors for various reasons.
+If the export of existing infrastructure via the btptf CLI runs into errors for various reasons.
 For example, there could be temporal network issues or platform issues.

 If the export fails, you can resume it from the last safepoint by running the **same command again**, without deleting any temporary files.

 ## Example of How the Resumption of a Failed Export Works